AnyChart/docs.anychart.com/Common_Settings/Exports.md

 To launch the export you need to use these methods as shown:

 ```
-// save the chart in SVG format
+// save the chart in svg format
 chart.saveAsSvg();
-// save the chart in PNG format
+// save the chart in png format
 chart.saveAsPng();
-// save the chart in JPG format
+// save the chart in jpg format
 chart.saveAsJpg();
 ```